GetPageSpeed/nginx-extras-docs/docs/lua/mysql.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-mysql [v0.27](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.27){target=_blank} released on Nov 23 2023.
+This document describes lua-resty-mysql [v0.28](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.28){target=_blank} released on May 08 2025.

 <hr />